vlodkow/yii2-queue/README.md

 ```

 And then set the queue component.
 Don't forget to set the module name that runs
-the task in the component.
-For example, queue using AWS SQS
+the task in the component (config/console.php and config/web.php).
+For example, queue using AWS SQS:

 ```php
 'components' => [